cention-sany/go.enmime/README.md

 Forked Version
 --------------
-enmime is forked to use forked stdlib mime, multipart and quotedprintable packages in order to parse some bad email format.
+enmime is forked to use forked stdlib mime, multipart, quotedprintable and textproto packages in order to parse some bad email format.
 This will increase chances to parse emails successfully.